 The mission of the Dance Education Program is to provide high quality professional development in the theory and practice of dance education for teachers, administrators, performing artists, and research scholars in the fields of dance and education.
 Our goal is to facilitate the development of your creative and critical thinking abilities, thereby increasing your knowledge and expertise in dance and dance education.
-Our approach emphasizes the integration of the developing mind & body in the context of cultural practices.
+Our approach emphasizes the integration of the developing mind and body in the context of cultural practices.

 Founded by legendary dance educator Martha Hill in 1932, the program in Dance Education at New York University is one of the oldest and most prestigious in North America.
 Throughout our long history, Dance Education at NYU has been guided by a belief in movement as central to human development and education.